 Storage Access Framework,

-however, you can only access a file or directory if you could do so without
+however, you can only access a file or directory if you can do so without

 Enable MANAGE_EXTERNAL_STORAGE for testing